emdata-ailab/VANET/README.md

 ### reference
 [1] Khorramshahi, Pirazh, et al. "The devil is in the details: Self-supervised attention for vehicle re-identification."
 European Conference on Computer Vision.
 Springer, Cham, 2020.
+[2] Luo, Hao, et al. "Bag of tricks and a strong baseline for deep person re-identification."
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops.
+2019.